rhaslund/labguides/vbr-9.5u3/module-10/content.md

 > Note: This will let you define Business View groups that should be analyzed in the report.

 11. [] Expand the **Veeam Courses** category.
+> **Important: If Veeam Courses is missing it is likely due to the collection started in the previously step has not yet finished.**

 12. [] Tick the **Course VMs** check box.
 13. [] Click the **OK** button.
 14. [] Click the **Preview** button.